Avakining/MafiaGame/src/roles.md

 Each night, the Sheriff can choose a player to investigate.
 The Sheriff will learn if that player is good or evil.

 *Psychic*
-On odd numbered nights, the Psychic will receive a list of 3 players, one of whom is guaranteed to be evil.
-On even numbered nights, the Psychic will receive a list of 2 players, one of whom is guaranteed to be good.
+On even numbered nights, the Psychic will receive a list of 3 players, one of whom is guaranteed to be evil.
+On odd numbered nights, the Psychic will receive a list of 2 players, one of whom is guaranteed to be good.
+The night before Day 1 is considered Night 0.

 *Lookout*
 Each night, the Lookout can choose a player to stake-out.
 The Lookout will receive a list of players who visit them.